 • Craft room

 • Activity rooms

 • Teen Zone

-During the week throughout the school year we offer free bussing for children to the Club, from various locations throughout the City.
-A nightly Supper Club program offers children and youth nutritious meals at a cost of just $2.
+During the week throughout the school year, we offer free busing for children to the Club, from various locations throughout the City.
+A nightly Supper Club program offers children and youth nutritious meals at a cost of just $2 per meal or $60 for the school year.
 We also offer swimming lessons throughout the year.
 During the summer and school holidays, many fun-filled day camps are offered.
-The children enjoy a full day of scheduled activities that may include swimming, gym games, crafts and out-trips.
+The children enjoy a full day of scheduled activities that may include swimming, gym games, crafts, and out-trips.